 These waiting seasons bring a lot of pain and heartache.
 Sometimes even a lot of tears.
 We question God and wonder if He will ever fulfill His promises in our lives.
 It is our human nature to feel frustrated and anxious because we lack control over our circumstances.
 You see, when we have to wait, it feels like someone else is disrupting our progress.
 We cry out like David did in Psalm 13:1-2, “How long, O Lord?
 Will you forget me forever?
 How long will You hide Your face from me?
 How long shall I take counsel in my soul, having sorrow in my heart all the day?”

 How many times have you cried out, “How long, O Lord?
 How long am I going to have to wait?”

 I would imagine you even feel forgotten at times.
 I certainly have.
 You feel angry and rejected by God.
 You feel confused because you haven’t gotten any answers.
 But, beloved friend, I am here to encourage you to take heart because there is always hope with our Almighty God.
 He is doing a work inside of us that cannot be accomplished any other way except to endure the waiting season.

 Charles Stanley said, “Waiting on God is one of the most difficult lessons you and I will ever learn.”
 I have to agree with him, but it is in this season where God wants to cultivate a character of praise, patience, and peace in us.
 It is when we embrace the growing pains and let God do His work in us that we begin to find ourselves waiting on God well.

-Here are 5 things to remember to help you to wait well.
+Here are 5 things to remember when you’re trying to wait well.